 - Expert Perspective – on-demand presentation by a national expert.

 - Learning Activities – directed learning experiences to facilitate educator understanding for next day application.

 - Resources, Tips, & Tools – solutions for educators to use or adapt for the specific needs of their classroom or learning setting.

-For more information and to keep updated on educational opportunities and program progress, please visit NDSC's Center For Educational Excellence.
+For more information and to keep updated on educational opportunities and program progress, please visit NDSC's Center For Outreach & Education.